All Episodes

 At a minimum, he evaded millions of dollars of taxes.

-He's already admitted that basically.
+He's already admitted that, basically.

-I think the Biden strategy, my I've heard rumors that they have been offered a plea deal that Hunter has turned down.
+I think the Biden strategy, I've heard rumors that they have been offered a plea deal that Hunter has turned down.

-Um, and I think the reason he's doing that is they are they are betting that when a jury is convened, if a jury is convened to look at these charges in Delaware, uh, they're gonna be able to get one or two people on that jury to say, you know, poor Hunter, he had these drug addiction problems and other issues, uh, so they're gonna find him not guilty.
+And I think the reason he's doing that is they are betting that when a jury is convened, if a jury is convened to look at these charges in Delaware, they're going to be able to get one or two people on that jury to say, you know, poor Hunter, he had these drug addiction problems and other issues.

 Wow.

-Uh special prosecutor uh uh Durham, do we need to send a search party out for him?
+Do we need to send a search party out for him?

-Whatever happened to him.
+Whatever happened to him?

-Uh good question, Mark.
+Good question, Mark.

 Yeah.

-Uh it's rock solid.
+It's rock solid.

-Hey, the fact that they released that silly picture, that staged picture of the documents on the floor, Doesn't that kind of indicate they don't really have much?
+Hey, the fact that they released that silly picture, that staged picture of the documents on the floor, doesn't that kind of indicate they don't really have much?

-Um it is still surprising to me um that um uh that we are where we are, and it's also shocking, Mark, when you contrast it to the situation with Hillary Clinton.
+And it's also shocking, Mark, when you contrast it to the situation with Hillary Clinton.

 I mean, you know, it's different in one respect that she had emails and electronic files with top classified material on it.

-But uh otherwise it's similar.
+But otherwise, it's similar.

 They didn't even know the server existed, meaning the federal government, security authorities.

-When they asked for it, um she had her lawyer, not the federal government.
+When they asked for it, she had her lawyer, not the federal government, she had her lawyer go through and delete the emails.

-So if the issue is that you know the strict adherence to the handling of classified material, the possession of classified material.
+So if the issue is that, you know, the strict adherence to the handling of classified material, the possession of classified material, Hillary Clinton fit that bill.

 In her case, Mark, when she was questioned by the FBI, they didn't even put her under oath.